HomeDing/homeding.github.io/elements/button.md

 The `active` property Is set to true when the Element is active.

-The `value` property correspons to the current output of the element.
+The `value` property corresponds to the current output of the element.

 ## Example State